 Sample fares

-One-way in Coach (Adult)
+One-way fares in Coach (adult passengers)

 -